Cost of Living in Portugal 2026: Monthly Budget Guide

 Rent vs. Buy

-You should compare rent prices to mortgage costs, including taxes, maintenance and real estate fees.
+You should compare rent prices to mortgage costs, taxes, maintenance, and real estate fees.
+Also think about resale demand if you plan to buy for the long term.

 Regional Price Differences